AceOfNitwits/PS-AnchorAPI/README.md

 PowerShell module for managing Axcient Anchor via the v2 API

 This module is designed to administer and automate all aspects of the Anchor system that are available through the API.
 Functions should be PS-friendly, returning objects and accepting pipeline input where possible, including collections of objects, which allows for creation/modification/deletion of Anchor objects in bulk.
+(See ModuleGoals.md.)

 # Why a PowerShell Module for Anchor?